 (1) ^ ^ ^ Extensive bulldozing in the lower wetlands areas of the greenbelt damaged sections of the Wetlands Pathway and also the wetlands meadow area.
 Cleanup and repair work became a focus of the work in 2017.

 (2) ^ ^ ^ One of the first tasks was to do a general cleanup of the area.
 This was partly for fire safety concerns and also to keep the greenbelt looking as natural as possible.
-The recent repair work on the service road through the greenbelt allowed for trailer access which helps to facilitate the maintenance of the area.
+The recent repair work on the service road through the greenbelt allows for trailer access making it easier for the maintenance of the area.

 (3) ^ ^ ^ Many trailer loads of dead branches were taken to the waste site to be recycled as slash.

 (4) ^ ^ ^ Rather than replace this broken table top with a new one, the original table top was repaired to preserve the aged character of the Sunset Table.